Philip Melanchthon: Controversies in the 1540s

-After Luther's death he became seen by many as the "theological leader of the German Reformation" although the Gnesio-Lutherans with Matthias Flacius at their head accused him and his followers of heresy and apostasy.
-Melanchthon bore all accusations with patience, dignity, and self-control.
+After Luther's death he became seen by many as the "theological leader of the German Reformation" although the Gnesio-Lutherans led by Matthias Flacius accused him and his followers of heresy and apostasy.
+Melanchthon bore the accusations with patience, dignity, and self-control.

-Disputes with Osiander and Stancaro

 In his controversy on justification with Andreas Osiander Melanchthon satisfied all parties.
 He took part also in a controversy with Stancaro, who held that Christ was our justification only according to his human nature.

+Controversies in the 1550s

-He was also still a strong opponent of the Catholics, for it was by his advice that the Elector of Saxony declared himself ready to send deputies to a council to be convened at Trent, but only under the condition that the Protestants should have a share in the discussions, and that the Pope should not be considered as the presiding officer and judge.
-As it was agreed upon to send a confession to Trent, Melanchthon drew up the Confessio Saxonica which is a repetition of the Augsburg Confession, discussing, however, in greater detail, but with moderation, the points of controversy with Rome.
-He on his way to Trent at Dresden saw the military preparations of Maurice of Saxony, and after proceeding as far as Nuremberg, returned to Wittenberg in March 1552, for Maurice had turned against the emperor.
-Owing to his act, the condition of the Protestants became more favourable and were still more so at the Peace of Augsburg (1555), but Melanchthon's labours and sufferings increased from that time.
+In 1552 the Elector of Saxony declared himself ready to send deputies to a council to be convened at Trent, but only under the condition that the Protestants should have a share in the discussions, and that the Pope should not be considered as the presiding officer and judge.
+This declaration was partly due to advice from Melanchthon.
+As it was agreed upon to send a confession to Trent, Melanchthon drew up the Confessio Saxonica, a repetition of the Augsburg Confession, discussing in greater detail the points of controversy with Rome.
+On his way to Trent at Dresden in March 1552, he saw the military preparations of Maurice of Saxony, and after reaching Nuremberg, he returned to Wittenberg, as Maurice had turned against the emperor.
+After his return, the condition of the Protestants became more favourable and were still more so at the Peace of Augsburg (1555).
+However Melanchthon's difficulties increased from that time.

-The last years of his life were embittered by the disputes over the Interim and the freshly started controversy on the Lord's Supper.
-As the statement "good works are necessary for salvation" appeared in the Leipzig Interim, its Lutheran opponents attacked in 1551 Georg Major, the friend and disciple of Melanchthon, so Melanchthon dropped the formula altogether, seeing how easily it could be misunderstood.
+The last years of his life were embittered by disputes over the Interim and the freshly started controversy on the Lord's Supper.
+As the statement "good works are necessary for salvation" appeared in the Leipzig Interim, in 1551 its Lutheran opponents attacked Georg Major, Melanchthon's friend and disciple.
+Melanchthon dropped the formula altogether, seeing how easily it could be misunderstood.